 Adding PECL Uploadprogress to 1&1 shared hosting for Drupal FileField

 Drupal 6.x is the platform we use to build great websites.
 There are modules FileField and ImageField 3.0 that allow the ability to update a progress meter when uploading a file.
-This requires installing a extension to called uploadprogress.
-Here is the process I used to get it working on a 1and1.com package.
-You will need a package with ssh support currently the Business and Developer packages do.
+This requires installing a PECL extension to PHP called uploadprogress.
+Here is the process I used to get it working on a 1and1.com hosting package.
+You will need a hosting package with ssh support currently the Business and Developer packages do.

 • Download PECL uploadaccess to your 1&1 account